mkarneim/pojobuilder/README.md

 Please note that the factory method must be *public* and *static*.

+Use the @PropertyNames annotation if the factory method requires parameters.
-If it has parameters then you need to specify a mapping from the parameters to the corresponding POJO properties by using the @PropertyNames annotation.
+The value array specifies the mapping from the parameters to the corresponding property names.

 Have a look at ["samples/src/generated/java/samples/with/factory/ContactBuilder.java"] to see the generated source code.